codsen/codsen/packages/string-fix-broken-named-entities/readme.md

 If you think about it, each regex will perform a search on a string.
 That's one full traversal of all indexes in a string.
 No matter how well it's optimised by the Node or browser, it is going to happen.
 Now, this library traverses the input string **only once** and registers all errors.
 You can't do that easily with regexes - the resulting regex would get unwieldy and hard to debug.

 Furthermore, the rules in this library's algorithm are too complex for regexes, we use an equivalent of lookarounds and heavily rely on surroundings of a particular character we're evaluating.
-For example, here's how we detect the ending of a confirmed broken nbsp:
+For example, here's how we detect the ending of a **confirmed broken nbsp**:

 - we have detected its beginning (with the ampersand or "n" or "b" or "s" or "p" characters in case ampersand was missing)
 - characters in the "chunk" comprise of at least three types of: `["n", "b", "s", "p"]`